ujemd/NSS-of-LWIR-and-Vissible-Images/README.md

 Authors: David Moreno, Hernán Benítez and Alan Bovik

-Contact: david.moreno@javerianacali.edu.co
+Contact: david.moreno@ieee.org

 ## Synopsis

 This is a demonstration of the work presented in:

-"Predicting the Quality of Fused Long Wave Infrared and Visible Light Images", David-Moreno D.E., Benítez-Restrepo, H.D.
+["Predicting the Quality of Fused Long Wave Infrared and Visible Light Images"](http://ieeexplore.ieee.org/document/7904687/), David-Moreno D.E., Benítez-Restrepo, H.D.

 Which proposes fused image quality metrics and presents a subjective human study for their construction and validation.
 Files included are: the Matlab implementation of a *opinion distortion unaware* and an *opinion aware fused image quality analyzer*, the original raw opinion scores, Z-scores after subject rejection, and Differential Mean Opinion Scores (DMOS).